SICS-Fundamental-Research-Center/MiniGraph/README.md

 If a fragment contains the root_id, it will traverse the outgoing edges of the root_id by auto_map_->ActiveEMap.
 Then F is applied to each vertex stem from root_id.
-It updates the value of v if the it large than the value of u by write_min.
+It updates the value of v if it is large than the value of u by write_min.
-Finally, kernel_pull_border_vertexes update all label of border vertices in parallel.
+Finally, kernel_pull_border_vertexes update all labels of border vertices in parallel.

 ```c++